Variational principles for amenable metric mean dimensions: Mean dimension, mutual information and rate distortion function

 \begin{lemma} Let $(X,d)$ be a compact metric space.
 Let $\e>0$ and $D>2$.
 Suppose $S\subset \X$ is a $2D\e$-separated set.
 Let $X$ and $Y$ be measurable maps from $\Omega$ to $\X$ such that $X$ is uniformly distributed over $S$ and $\E\big(d(X,Y)\big)<\e$.
 Then

 \end{lemma}

-Let $\X,\Y$ be finite and let $X$ and $Y$ be measurable maps form $\Omega$ to $\X$ and $\Y$ respectively.
+Let $\X,\Y$ be finite and let $X$ and $Y$ be measurable maps from $\Omega$ to $\X$ and $\Y$ respectively.
 Let then $\mu(x)\nu(y|x)$ determines the distribution of $(X,Y)$ and hence the mutual information $I(X;Y)$.
 So sometimes we use $I(\mu,\nu)$ to instead $I(X;Y)$.
-The following proposition shows the concavity and convexity of mutual information.
+The following lemma (\cite[Lemma 2.10]{LT2}) shows the concavity and convexity of mutual information.